Texas Tech University Archives

 Presently called the Provost Office and located in the Office of the Vice President for Academic Affairs, the primary responsibilities of the Academic Affairs office has included the formulation of all academic policies and procedures, faculty development, and has served as a liaison between the university and the Texas Higher Education Coordinating Board for the development and administration of degree programs and courses.

-Administrators faculty files-- see Institutional Research and Information Mangement
+Administrator faculty files-- see Institutional Research and Information Management

 Business Affairs